Phone Number▒▒▒▒▒▒▒▒ 31

 Here is a pretty good guide to Reykjavik with more than just the conventional stuff - 25 cool things to do in Reykjavik, written FEB 2015:

 I strongly recommend the swimming pool complexes in Reykjavik.
-There are a total of 18 big swimming pool complexes with a combination of one or more big pools for lap swimming, several different heated hot tubs, steam rooms and saunas.
-Entrance fee is quite low, normally about 4 Euros.
+There are a total of 18 big swimming pool complexes with a combination of one or more big pools for lap swimming, several different heated hot tubs (outside), steam rooms and saunas.
+Entrance fee is normally about 6 Euros.
 I like them all but I mostly use Vesturbæjarlaug, Laugardalslaug and Arbæjarlaug.

 Here is a link to all the swimming pool complexes